-- 1) Call Code Grey. - 2) Notify the local hydro service provider at: Waterloo North Hydro of the power failure and ask for expected duration of the outage.
-Can be contacted on line. - 3) Direct team members to monitor all doors and high risk residents for elopement.
+- 1) Call Code Grev. - 2) Notify the local hydro service provider at: Grandbridge Energy of the power failure and ask for the expected duration of the outage. - 3) Direct team members to monitor all doors and high-risk residents for elopement.